cbdp/100-days-of-code/log.md

 cc(2); cc(3); cc(7); cc('K'); cc('A');
 ````
 **Notes continued**: Last one was kinda fun tho.
 Hope there are more like that in the future, much more puzzle like and a lot less rote.

+### Day 8: April 13, 2020
+#### 1 hour
+##### JavaScript Algorithms and Data Structures Certification from FreeCodeCamp + adding html lang attribute to differentiate 3 gatsby sites

+**Today's Progress**: Basic Javascript 88/110

+**Notes**: Still on the Basic JS Section.
+Suddenly realised I needed to declare html lang to help differentiate between the 3 gatsby sites I'm working on, so I'll be looking into how to best implement this.
+Also started adding some of my freecodecamp solutions here to help fuel my sense of progress.